omereltas/post-hoc/Readme.md

 This repository contains the R code and simulation results for the study:

 Eltas, Ö. (2026). *A Monte Carlo Comparison of Seven Post Hoc Procedures under Homogeneous and Heterogeneous Variance Conditions in Small Samples*.
-(Under review)

 ## Overview

 This study evaluates the performance of seven post hoc multiple comparison procedures: